Web Content Accessibility Guidelines: European Union

+The European Accessibility Act (EAA) became legally applicable in EU member states on 28 June 2025.
+The EAA will require websites, apps, ebooks, ecommerce platforms, PDFs and others to conform to WCAG 2.1 AA criteria within the EU.

 Israel

 The Israeli Ministry of Justice published regulations in early 2014, requiring Internet websites to comply with Israeli Standard 5568, which is based on the W3C Web Content Accessibility Guidelines 2.0.

 The main differences between the Israeli standard and the W3C standard concern the requirements to provide captions and texts for audio and video media.
 The Israeli standards are somewhat more lenient, reflecting the current technical difficulties in providing such captions and texts in Hebrew.

+Norway

+In 2013, the Ministry of Public Administration and Church Affairs announced Regulations on universal design of information and communication technology (ICT) solutions, under the Equality and Accessibility Act.
+The regulations obliges both private and public bodies to adhere to universal design and require that “web solutions shall at least be designed in accordance with the WCAG 2.0 standard, at levels A and AA, with the exception of success criteria 1.2.3, 1.2.4 and 1.2.5, or an equivalent standard.”